csc-training/portable-gpu-programming/Exercises_Instructions.md

 At any time , you can use `--partition=dev-g`  without the reservation argument.
 For multi-gpu applications one has to use `--gpus-per-node=x`, where `x` is the number of gpus.
+Other useful options for both Mahti and LUMI are `--nodes` and `--ntasks-per-node` which replace the `--ntasks`.